safepay/sensor.willyweather/README.md

 This differs from the BoM integration by providing separate binary sensors for warnings as well as data that is unavailable such as tide and swell information.

-While the WillyWeather API requires a credit card on file, this integration will likely not exceed the 5000 free requests per day.

 ## Features

 - **Weather Entity**: Real-time weather conditions with full daily forecast support